 I mainly peruse reading lists made by people I follow.
 Be it Ryan Holiday, Patrick Rhone or Dan Sivers.
-You could even have a look at mine.
 And I try to find books suggested by the authors of books I read.
 Or books mentioned in other books.
 If you spend ten seconds looking for recommendations, you will find them everywhere.

 Look, reading is essential.
 You know that.
 Until now you didn't bother.
 Or you came up with bullshit reasons not to read.

 There is no secret, there is no hack, and there is no shortcut.
 Reading takes time and effort.
 It's an investment.
 And it's well worth it as every book will make you a better human.

 And who knows, maybe one day people will ask you how the fuck you read that much.